JPMorgan's Dimon meets with U.S. Attorney General Holder

 The meeting between Dimon and Holder, the highest-ranking U.S. law enforcement official, marks another step in the nation's attempts to sort out responsibility for the financial crisis that hit five years ago.

-The two men were backed in the meeting by top advisors.
+It wasn't just Dimon and Holder in the room.
 Dimon brought with him the bank's general counsel, Steve Cutler, and outside counsel Rodgin Cohen, a partner with Sullivan & Cromwell, according to a source familiar with the matter.
-Joining Holder was Deputy Attorney General James Cole and Associate Attorney General Tony West, one of the sources said.
+Joining Holder was Deputy Attorney General James Cole and Associate Attorney General Tony West, the source said.

 Negotiations this week have involved JPMorgan paying as much as $7 billion in cash and $4 billion in consumer relief to settle several investigations - a hefty sum, but representing little more than half of the bank's 2012 profit of $21 billion.

-A settlement in the $11 billion range would likely include claims from the regulator of Fannie Mae and Freddie Mac, which has sought some $6 billion from the bank over risky mortgage securities sold to the government-sponsored entities, according to two people familiar with the matter.

-The New York Attorney General's office has been participating in those talks because it is part of a working group formed by President Barack Obama in January 2012 to investigate misconduct in mortgage securities that contributed to the financial crisis.
+The New York state prosecutor's office has been participating in those talks because it is part of a working group formed by President Barack Obama in January 2012 to investigate misconduct in mortgage securities that contributed to the financial crisis.

 The talks have been described as "fluid" and filled with uncertainties over exactly which claims against the bank would be resolved.